ioBroker/ioBroker.js-controller/README.md

 The following features can be checked using this method:

 * **ALIAS**: checks if the Alias feature is existing (since js.controller 2.0.0)
+* **ADAPTER_GETPORT_BIND**: the adapter.getPort method allows an optional second parameter to bind the port only on a special network interface.

 To check if certain adapter methods itself are existing please simply check for their existence like